Overview

 into SRAM.1 This code’s responsibility is to configure and enable Execute In Place (XIP).
 It must be prepended to Astrobe program code.2

-This prepended code also must, as its last instructions, load the initial stack pointer value and program counter value into their respective registers.
+This prepended code also must, as its last instructions, load the actual program’s initial stack pointer value and program counter value into their respective registers.
 The easiest way is to load the program code in Astrobe’s .bin

 file at flash address 010000100H